 You want to avoid changing bank accounts the same way you want to avoid changing jobs.
 Before you got pre-approved, you provided pay stubs, bank statements for your checking, savings, investment accounts, and other documents proving your assets.
 The reason lenders require this information is to confirm that you have the funds to pay the down payment, closing costs and have enough left over to make your upcoming mortgage payment.
 Lenders will also be looking to see if your assets have been sourced and seasoned.
 Lenders want to view the source of your funds, verifying that what you provided was not borrowed and expected to be paid back.
 Lenders want a paper trail of your funds from the past 60-90 days to confirm the validity of your payments.
 If you decide to change bank accounts between pre-approval and closing, you will have to repeat the lengthy process, delaying your final approval for the mortgage loan.

-7 – Engaging in unusual bank deposits or withdrawals
+7 – Making unusual bank deposits or withdrawals

 You may believe that large deposits into your bank account will impress the lender, but it causes worry if they do not know the source of the funds.
 Your pre-approval was based on the current funds in your financial accounts, and any significant deposits or withdrawals on your accounts will need to be explained to your lender.
 If you received gift payments from family or friends, talk with your lender first before depositing the money.
 Monetary gifts are allowed for many loan programs, but your lender will inform you of the documentation the giver, and you will need to provide.
 Similarly, before you attempt to make any large withdrawals of money from your account, notify the lender first of the reason why.